 The parameters $q_0$, $\nu_1$, $\nu_2$, $\nu_3$, $R_{\rm br,1}$, and $R_{\rm br,2}$ are also treated as free parameters in this work.

-The secondary-to-primary ratios, such as B/C and (Sc+Ti+V)/Fe, and the unstable-to-stable ratios of secondary particles, such as $^{10}$Be/$^9$Be and $^{26}$Al/$^{27}$Al are often used to determine the propagation parameters \cite{Strong:1998pw,Maurin:2001sj,Putze:2010zn}.
-In this work we use the measurements of the Li, Be, B, C, and O fluxes by AMS-02~\cite{Aguilar:2017hno,Aguilar:2018njt}, ACE~\cite{ACE,Zhu:2018jbk}, and Voyager~\cite{Cummings:2016pdr}, to obtain MCMC sample used for training of our networks.
-We use the de-modulated fluxes given in Ref.~\cite{Zhu:2018jbk} to avoid the handling of the solar modulation effect \footnote{This is not crucial in this methodology paper.}.
-As described in the Introduction, the errorbars of these data have been artificially enlarged by a factor of $\sqrt{10}$ in order to have a wide enough coverage of the parameter space.
-For C and O, we assume that they share the same primary source spectra, with different normalizations $q_0^{\rm C}$ and $q_0^{\rm O}$.
-The absolute fluxes of secondary nuclei are determined by the propagation parameters.
-However, as found in Ref.~\cite{Yuan:2018lmc}, the flux normalizations among different species may differ by up to $20\%$, which may be due to the uncertainties of the fragmentation cross sections.
-Thus two additional constant factors $\xi_{\rm Li}$ and $\xi_{\rm Be}$ are further employed.
-The full parameter space is 14 dimensional, including 5 propagation parameters, 5 source spectral shape parameters, and 4 normalization parameters.
-An example input file of GALPROP, the galdef file, is made public in the website\footnote{\url{https://github.com/alan200276/CR_ML/blob/main/galdef_54_crml}}.
+Secondary-to-primary ratios, such as B/C and (Sc+Ti+V)/Fe, and the unstable-to-stable ratios of secondary particles, such as $^{10}$Be/$^9$Be and $^{26}$Al/$^{27}$Al are often used to determine the propagation parameters~\cite{Strong:1998pw,Maurin:2001sj,Putze:2010zn}.
+In this work, we use the Li, Be, B, C, and O fluxes measured by AMS-02~\cite{Aguilar:2017hno,Aguilar:2018njt}, ACE~\cite{ACE,Zhu:2018jbk}, and Voyager~\cite{Cummings:2016pdr} to obtain the MCMC samples used for training of the networks.
+We use the demodulated fluxes given in Ref.~\cite{Zhu:2018jbk} to avoid addressing the solar modulation effect\footnote{This is not crucial in this methodology-based paper.}.
+In Ref.~\cite{Zhu:2018jbk}, a spline interpolation method was employed to parameterize the wide-band spectra of various species and a fit to the Voyager, ACE, and AMS-02 data was performed assuming a force-field solar modulation model.
+Then, the data were demodulated based on the best-fit modulation parameter and its associated uncertainty.
+As described in the introduction, the error bars of these data have been artificially enlarged by a factor of $\sqrt{10}$ to have a wide enough coverage of the parameter space.
+For C and O, we assume that they share identical primary source spectra, with different normalizations $q_0^{\rm C}$ and $q_0^{\rm O}$, respectively.
+The propagation parameters determine the absolute fluxes of secondary nuclei.
+However, as found in Ref.~\cite{Yuan:2018lmc}, the flux normalizations among different species may differ by up to $20\%$ due to the uncertainties of the fragmentation cross-sections.
+Thus, two additional constant factors $\xi_{\rm Li}$ and $\xi_{\rm Be}$ are further employed.
+The total parameter space is 14 dimensional, including five propagation parameters, five source spectral shape parameters, and four normalization parameters.
+An example input file of the GALPROP simulator, the galdef file, is available on the GitHub website\footnote{\url{https://github.com/alan200276/CR-ML/blob/main/MC_setup/galdef_54_crml}}.